 There are two important points to reflect on as one considers the different types of translation that one might do.
-The first is that all translation involves interpretation.
+The first is that translation is impossible without interpretation.
 Not even a so-called literal translation, or one that focuses on word equivalence, is done without interpretation on the translator's part.
+All translation is interpretation.
+That is because all meaning is in people and not in words, and so it is not possible to even carry across the words of the source text to the translated text without interpreting-understanding-them.
 Translation always involves the translator making some kind of sense of the original text, in order to provide something that could be considered equivalent in another language.
+The labels "literal" or "direct" or "full-access translation" are misleading and will not be used here.
 But perhaps a word-equivalent type of translation could be considered the simplest.
-In order to produce a word-equivalent translation, the main knowledge a translator needs is an understanding of all of the words in the source text and a familiarity with what their counterparts would be in the receptor language, at least in terms of primary sense to primary sense.
+In order to produce a wordequivalent translation, the main knowledge a translator needs is an understanding of all of the words in the source text and a familiarity with what their counterparts would be in the receptor language, at least in terms of primary sense to primary sense.
 The translator should also have some familiarity with the conventions of grammar of both languages, but would not necessarily have a good sense of what the words mean when put together into sentences and texts in the source language, nor would the audience of the translation necessarily have a good sense of what the words are supposed to mean when put together in a translation.